SergiyGrimoldi/AutoSortingSystem/README.md

          python3 main.py

+ 4. If program doesn't works well probably you don't have modules installed so check if:
+    - `shutil` is installed
+    - `os` is installed
+    - `pathlib` is installed

 ## How program works

 This program gets all file in directory choosen, automatically gets the extension of these, check if exists a folder named as file extension;